iundd/a11y_me_video/Documentation/AdminstratorManual/Configuration/Index.rst

 **EXT:a11y_me_video** is using Fluid as template engine.

-This documentation won't bring you all information about Fluid but only the most important things you need for using it.
+This documentation won't give you all the information about Fluid but only the most important things you need for using it.
 You can get more information in the section `Fluid templates of the Sitepackage tutorial <https://docs.typo3.org/m/typo3/tutorial-sitepackage/main/en-us/FluidTemplates/>`__.
 A complete reference of Fluid ViewHelpers provided by TYPO3 can be found in the